Cadillac CT4

 The Cadillac CT4 is a sedan manufactured and marketed by Cadillac.
 It replaced the Cadillac ATS sedan and sits below the CT5 in Cadillac's lineup.
-The CT4-V was unveiled first on May 30, 2019, followed by the standard CT4 four months later.
-Cadillac assembles the CT4 at the Lansing Grand River Assembly plant in Lansing, Michigan, as well as in SAIC-GM Jinqiao plant in China.
+The CT4-V was unveiled on May 30, 2019, followed by the standard CT4 four months later.

 Overview

 The CT4 went on sale in the second quarter of 2020.
+Cadillac assembles the CT4 at the Lansing Grand River Assembly plant in Lansing, Michigan, as well as in SAIC-GM Jinqiao plant in China.
 Following Cadillac's new "Y" trim strategy, the CT4 is offered in base "Luxury" trim, as well as Sport and Premium Luxury trims.

 The base engine is a 2.0-liter turbocharged four-cylinder, producing 237 hp and 258 lbft torque.
-Optional with the Premium Luxury is a 2.7-liter turbo inline-four, producing 310 hp and 350 lbft of torque.
+Optional with the Premium Luxury trim is a 2.7-liter turbocharged inline-four, producing 310 hp and 350 lbft of torque.
 For 2023, GM China offers a new base engine in the CT4, a 1.5-liter turbocharged four-cylinder, producing 208 hp and 199 lbft torque.

+The CT4 was discontinued in the Chinese market by 2024.

+North American production of the CT4 will end in June 2026.

 CT4-V

-Cadillac unveiled a high performance variant, the CT4-V, on May 30, 2019 alongside the CT5-V to replace the ATS-V. It is powered by a 2.7-liter turbocharged inline-four producing 325 hp and 380 lbft of torque.
+Cadillac unveiled a high performance variant, the CT4-V, on May 30, 2019 alongside the CT5-V. It is powered by a 2.7-liter turbocharged inline-four producing 325 hp and 380 lbft of torque.

 CT4-V Blackwing

-The CT4-V Blackwing is a higher performance version of the CT4-V, which is powered by a 3.6-liter twin-turbocharged V6 engine, producing 472 hp and 445 lbft of torque.
+The CT4-V Blackwing is a higher performance version of the CT4-V that serves as a replacement to the ATS-V. It is powered by a 3.6-liter twin-turbocharged V6 engine, producing 472 hp and 445 lbft of torque.
 It comes standard with a 6-speed Tremec manual transmission and is also available with an optional 10-speed automatic.
 Cadillac claims a 0–60 mph time of 3.9 seconds with the automatic and 4.2 with the manual gearbox, a top speed of 189 mph, and a 1/4 mile time of 12.14 at 117 mph.
 The CT4-V Blackwing went on sale in early 2021 with a limited number of pre-orders.
+Upon release, it was announced by Cadillac that the CT4-V Blackwing, alongside the larger CT5-V Blackwing, would be the last gasoline powered V models that Cadillac would produce.